MarcelRobitaille/dotfiles/keybindings.md

 # Cross application keybindings
 I spend most of my time in a terminal emulator.
 For that reason, I have tried to keep the keybindings similar for different terminal applications just with different modifiers.
 I am often in vim under tmux.
 I move around in vim more so vim's keybindings don't have a modifier.
 The alt modifier will trigger a similar command in tmux and the super modifier will trigger it in bspwm.
 For example: in vim <kbd>\`</kbd> switches to the most recent buffer, in tmux, <kbd>alt-\`</kbd> switches to the most recent window, and in bspwm, <kbd>super-\`</kbd> switches to the most recent workspace.
-For a complete list of keybindings, see [keybindings.md](keybindings.md).

 <table>
   <thead>